Rev. Herman Winningham Sr. -- Orangeburg

-ORANGEBURG -- Rev. Herman Winningham Sr., 97, of 1542 Belleville Road, Orangeburg, passed away in Murfreesboro, Tennessee.
+ORANGEBURG -- Private funeral services will be held for the Rev. Herman Winningham Sr., 97, of 1542 Belleville Road, Orangeburg.

+Visitation will be held from 2 to 7 p.m.
+Thursday, April 23.

-In an effort to adhere to COVID-19 precautions regarding social distancing, the family request that friends do not visit the residence; however, condolences may be expressed via telephone to his son, Mr. Kevin Winningham, at 803-531-0340, or Simmons Funeral Home and Crematory of Orangeburg.
+In an effort to adhere to COVID-19 precautions regarding social distancing, the family requests that friends do not visit the residence; however, condolences may be expressed via telephone to his son, Mr. Kevin Winningham, at 803-531-0340; the residence at 803-534-7369; or Simmons Funeral Home and Crematory of Orangeburg.

 To plant a tree in memory of Herman Winningham, Sr. as a living tribute, please visit Tribute Store.